dotpipe/Pipes/README.md

 modala({"key": "pair",...}, rootNode);

 and run it on the page you want.
 Due to JS, all timer delays will be ignored.
 Each will run as a 3 second timer.
 The issue is that JS has only one thread to work with.
 So, they all need to run under that one thread.
 Therefore, for now, I'm bypassing the delay attribute.
 Soon we will have a init value for all timers.
 That said, you will need to make one value, at the upper point of the JSON state that you want your timers all under x milliseconds.
 This will be that state of all timers.
-And all timers will need to be native to PipesJS. (<timed>)
+And all timers will need to be native to PipesJS. (&lt;timed&gt;)

 At that point in Modala, PipesJS will have a future of being created in Modala.
 But this is far off.
 The Modala package, as it sets, is a rich and heavily blendable template.
 This is because you can write JSONs in such languages as PHP, and it can be given to the Modala interpretor.
 Very keen I think.